Spatial Voting with Incomplete Voter Information: Preliminaries

 \subsection{Incomplete Profiles}

-Throughout this paper, we study problems where voter preferences are incompletely specified and we are interested in ``possible'' and ``necessary'' outcomes.
+\calR{\mathcal{R}} \uR{{\calR}} \calA{\mathcal{A}} \uA{\tilde{\calA}} Throughout this paper, we study problems where voter preferences are incompletely specified, and we are interested in ``possible'' and ``necessary'' winners.
 Abstractly speaking, an incomplete voting profile is simply a set $\uR$ of ranking profiles.
-Given $\uR$, a candidate $c$ is called a \e{possible winner} w.r.t. a voting rule $r$ if $c$ is a winner in at least one profile $\R\in\uR$, i.e., $c \in \bigcup_{R \in \uR}r(R)$, and a \e{necessary winner} w.r.t. $r$ if $c$ is a winner in every profile $\R\in\uR$, i.e., $c \in \bigcap_{R \in \uR}r(R)$.
-It follows from this definition that necessary winners are always possible winners.
+Given $\uR$, a candidate $c$ is called a \e{possible winner} w.r.t.~a voting rule $r$ if $c$ is a winner in at least one profile $\R\in\uR$, and a \e{necessary winner} w.r.t.~$r$ if $c$ is a winner in every profile $\R\in\uR$.
 In contrast to possible winners, necessary winners may not exist.

-Incomplete profiles give rise to challenging computational problems since they are represented in a compact manner.
-For example, in the seminal work of Konczak and Lang~\cite{Konczak2005VotingPW}, an incomplete profile is represented by using a partial order $P_i$ instead of a ranking $R_i$ for every voter $v_i$.
-The set of all possible ranking profiles is then defined as the set of profiles that can be obtained by completing every partial order into a total order.
-In the next section, we discuss another compact representation.
+Incomplete profiles give rise to challenging computational problems when they are represented in a compact manner.
+For example, \citet{Konczak2005VotingPW} use a partial order over the candidates to represent the set of linear extensions, as we explain next.
+In the following section, we introduce another compact representation and compare it to their one.